- Lina Wolff’s debut novel, Bret Easton Ellis and the Other Dogs, was published by And Other Stories in 2016, followed by The Polyglot Lovers in 2019.

 ‘It's a matter of course of Lina Wolff's way of writing, as though each formulation and twist has been there all along, just waiting to be written down by her.
 Perhaps it is a matter of self-esteem, combined with a drive that draws you instantly and relentlessly into her stories. / ... / Wolff creates a hypnotic pull around her characters, making the reader wish they could remain in the story, how crass and chewy the lives portrayed can seem.
 The main characters are as often men as they are women, and Wolff writes with equal ease from a female and a male perspective.
 Human as humans are: sad and comical, petty and grand.’

-‘Many People Die Like You is a fantastic short story collection.
-It's quiet, thoughtful and, in spite of all the suffering, very funny.’
+‘Fantastic.
+Quiet, thoughtful and, in spite of all the suffering, very funny.’